FREE Summer reading programs and book logs for kids & teens -- earn free books & more!!

 Some of perfect for younger kids while others are a great way for tweens & teens to vary what they're reading.

-- Encourage your kids to 'branch out' with this *free* Genre Reading Challenge printable.
+- Encourage your kids to 'branch out' with this FREE Genre Reading Challenge Book Log printable.

-- Inspire them to Read Around the World with this book list that covers the globe!
+- Inspire kids to Read Around the World with this book list that covers the globe!

 - The Measured Mom has an amazing summer challenge -- Can You Read in 100 Places?!!